victoriaaa111/tum-web-lab-6/README.md

 # Workout Journal

 A mobile-first web app for logging and managing gym workouts.
-Built with React, Vite, and Tailwind CSS.
-All data is stored locally in the browser.
+Built with React, Vite, Tailwind CSS, and a Node.js/Express/PostgreSQL backend.

 ---